Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/87-GeneratorReference.md

 It includes the following basic properties which are mainly, but not only used to create meaningful file headers:

 * **vendor** - The vendor of the application.
 Usually this is the name of a company or institution.
 The vendor and name of an application are combined to a unique name.
-This makes it possible to have for example multiple News modules installed from different vendors.
+This makes it possible to have for example multiple `News` bundles installed from different vendors.
 * **author** - The author of the application.
 Usually this is the full name of the developer.
 * **email** - The email address of the developer.
 * **license** - The license of this application.
 Defaults to LGPL.
 If either GPL or LGPL are used the generator creates corresponding license files, too.